 A publisher plays an essential role in song distribution.
 A songwriter assigns a composition to a publisher, and the publisher makes sure that the song is monetized worldwide.
 The publisher ensures that the song gets the proper copyrights and that the songwriter gets their royalties.
 The publisher protects the copyright and makes sure that copyright laws are enforced.

 Going back to books again, authors now often self-publish.
 One of the benefits of self-publishing is that you get to keep all of the rights and sometimes all of the sales.
 However, although it’s possible to self-publish your song, we don’t advise it.
-Self-publishing songs is time-intensive and requires specific knowledge and understanding of that industry.
+Self-publishing songs is time-intensive and requires specific knowledge and understanding of the music industry, domestic and international.
 You’d be responsible for all administrative work, calculating any royalties, drafting licensing agreements, tracking cue sheets, global performance rights registrations, and more.
 Plus, you’ll be in charge of all of the marketing.
 Unless you love that sort of stuff, it’s easier to go with an already-established publisher.

 Publishers usually keep around 50% of the income generated by any songs that they publish.
 This may seem like a steep percentage, but remember that you’ll keep 100% of the writer’s royalties.
 Publishers do most of the work for you, and you’ll most likely see more money with just that 50% of gross earnings than you would if you attempted to self-publish.